jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Fixed dimensions / distribution group name in OSM SSTable converter
 - Bugfix: Prevent waiting on already closed network connections
 - Bugfix: Zookeeper initial population can be done in parallel
-- Bugfix: Network sockets are closed, when a IOException has occurred
+- Bugfix: Network sockets are closed, when an IOException has occurred
 - Bugfix: Package was not routed to the last hop of routing list
 - Bugfix: Ensure distribution group is read when local mappings are requested
 - Bugfix: Duplicates are removed from the simple iterator result set